This is a review of the new Pan Pacific Hotel London near Liverpool Street which opened in September 2021.

 I have made no secret that my favourite London hotel has always been The Corinthia.
 I judge my top three by not only the rooms but also the service and facilities as well as what you get for your money.
 My second favourite was the Club rooms at the Langham with the third place going to the Biltmore which is part of LXR by Hilton.

-In this review, I will be looking at the rooms and facilities and in part 2 I will look at the food and drink, plus what offers are available.
-The hotel is worth visiting just for a drink or something to eat.
+In this review, I will be looking at the rooms and facilities of Pan Pacific Hotel London and in part 2 I will look at the food and drink, plus what offers are available.
+The Pan Pacific Hotel London is worth visiting just for a drink or something to eat.
 The afternoon tea is the best I have had with celebrity Chef Cherish Finden bringing her Singaporean Heritage to the hotel.

-Having stayed at the new Pan Pacific, we have a new addition to my top three London hotels.
+Having stayed at the new Pan Pacific Hotel London, we have a new addition to my top three London hotels.
 Here’s why.

 In years gone by, I never would have considered staying around Liverpool street, considering it a business-orientated location.
 Nowadays there’s a lot to do in the area, particularly if you are a foodie.
 You can see my list of what to do in the area in this article.
 I forgot to mention it is also home to the amazing Duck and Waffle which has amazing views, is open 24 hours a day, and does innovative food and cocktails.

 Being a few minutes walk from Liverpool Street makes it ideal for transport links too with the Central, Hammersmith, Metropolitan and Circle lines all at Liverpool Street.

 I stayed at the hotel twice, once the day after it opened on 2 September and then a second time in early October.
 Pan Pacific is a Singaporean company and this hotel definitely has a Singaporean flavour to it but in a subtle way.